neonrust/webpipe-client/README.md

-# WebPipe - slim WebSocket library #
+# WebPipe - a slim WebSocket library #

 ### Why another? ###

-This pretty much sums it up:
+This pretty much sums up my original motivation:

 * socket.io 97 kiB
 * sockjs 57 kiB
 * webpipe **3.7 kiB**

 Above sizes are minified.

+Also, WebPipe has NO legacy support, or burden depending on how you wish to look at it.

 ### Dependencies ###